Java

 Starting a session

-Build a request and call terminal.createSession(request, callback) on the terminal.
+Build a request and call terminal.createSession(request, callback).
 The call returns immediately with an immutable TerminalSession snapshot (in PENDING status).
+The callback is invoked once the session reaches a terminal state (SUCCESS or FAILURE).

 // Build the intent (what to charge)